 This sublime beauty could almost be called a hidden treasure in the West Indies, where celebrities, from Princess Diana to Anna Wintour, have vacationed to avoid the spotlight.

-Nevis doesn't need to shout for visitors to see that it's bubbling with charms aplenty.
+Nevis doesn't need to shout for visitors to see that it's a relaxing destination with charms aplenty.
 Here are eight reasons to go:

 The strenuous climb up Nevis Peak is rewarded with sweeping views.

 A postcard-perfect conical volcano is visible from most anywhere on the island.

 But, even in ideal weather, the summit of 3,232-foot Nevis Peak is often sheathed in a blanket of puffy clouds -- so much so that Christopher Columbus mistook the cloud-covered peak as coated with snow and named it Nuestra Senora de las Nieves, aka Our Lady of the Snows.

 From the top, whenever the clouds part, Antigua, Montserrat and other islands can be spotted across the azure waters.
 With slopes of ferns, trumpet bush trees and other verdant foliage punctuated by cascading waters, scampering vervet monkeys and wandering wild goats, a hike up the volcano is rewarding, though not for the faint of heart.

 It's an arduous climb that's best done with a guide to avoid getting lost on the poorly defined trails.
 Slippery, steep and muddy, the five-hour, round-trip path eventually threads along precipitous sections that require scrambling over sheer rocks and grabbing exposed roots and a rope attached to the slope.